AbdelkaderDe/OwaspTop10-BTP-Developer-Guide/exercises/ex1/ex1.2/README.md

 }

-annotate ProcessorService with @(requires: ['support', 'admin']);  // ✅ NEW: Allow both roles support and admin at service level.
+annotate ProcessorService with @(requires: ['support', 'admin']);  // ✅ NEW: Allow both roles, support and admin, at service level.

 ...